top of page

 While research around what constitutes the perfect mattress is limited, one study found that, out of 300 people with low back pain, those who used a “medium-firm” mattress for 90 days reported less discomfort than those who used a “firm” mattress.
 If you aren’t waking up with low back pain and you have a squishier mattress then that might be something that works for you.

 Memory Foam mattresses can be a great option here, compared to more traditional innerspring mattresses, since the foam molds to the shape of your body, specifically.
-They tend to be firmer - but not too firm and offer a good degree of support.
+They tend to be firmer - but not too firm and they offer a good degree of support.

 One thing to keep in mind, though, is that some memory foam mattresses tend to retain heat rather than cooling your body, so if you live in a warm climate and need help staying cool at night you might need to try something different or invest in one of the fancier cooling systems.